 There are, however, a couple of caveats.
 Performing can be a little awkward this way, depending on your studio and the performer.
 Depending on the height adjustment that your stand allows, it might end up being too tall.
 Still, it’s usually not too much of an issue for singing.

 Recording certain instruments this way is sadly out of the question.
-Instruments like the piano require very specific recording techniquesOpens in a new tab. and positioning.
+Instruments like the piano require very specific recording techniques and positioning.

 Needless to say, this won’t work very well for desktop setups when positioned this way.
 This one is by no means a permanent solution, but it can get you out of a pinch without much effort.